Cover

 Germination

-- require the same strain of rhizobial bacteria as alfalfa for inoculation
+- Require the same strain of rhizobial bacteria as alfalfa for inoculation

 Top Growth

-- yellow sweet clover: 30-280 cm
+- Yellow sweet clover: 30-280 cm

-- white sweet clover: 100-200 cm.,annual or perennial, grows as
+- White sweet clover: 100-200 cm., annual or perennial, grows as a 1 m stem

-- flowers May-September; seeds in mid-to late fall
+- Flowers May-September; seeds in mid-to late fall

 Root System

-- strong taproot system can penetrate up to 2 m.
+- Strong taproot system – can penetrate up to 2 m

-- can penetrate compacted silty and clayey soils
+- Can penetrate compacted silty and clayey soils

 Overwintering